OZURDEX® (dexamethasone intravitreal implant) 0.7 mg

 You should not use OZURDEX® if you are allergic to any of its ingredients.

 Use of corticosteroids may produce posterior subcapsular cataracts, increased eye pressure, glaucoma, and may increase the establishment of secondary eye infections due to bacteria, fungi, or viruses.
+Let your doctor know if you have a history of ocular herpes simplex.

 There may be a risk of the implant moving into the front chamber of the eye if you had the posterior capsule of the lens removed or if you have a tear in the capsule.